1938 New England hurricane: Massachusetts

 The eye of the storm followed the Connecticut River north into Massachusetts, where the winds and flooding killed 99 people.
 In Springfield, the river rose six to 10 ft above flood stage, causing significant damage.
 Up to 6 in of rain fell across western Massachusetts, which combined with over 4 in that had fallen a few days earlier to produce widespread flooding.
 Flash flooding on the Chicopee River washed away the Chicopee Falls Bridge, while the Connecticut River flooded most of the Willimansett section.
 Residents of Ware were stranded for days and relied on air-dropped food and medicine.
 After the flood receded, the town's Main Street was a chasm in which sewer pipes could be seen.

 To the east, the surge left Falmouth and New Bedford under eight feet of water.
 Two-thirds of the boats sank in New Bedford harbor.
 Several homes were washed away on Atlantic Boulevard in Fall River, and their foundations can still be found on the beach today.
 The Blue Hill Observatory registered sustained winds of 121 mph and a peak gust of 186 mph, which is the strongest hurricane-related surface wind gust ever recorded in the United States.
 A 50 ft wave, the tallest of the storm, was recorded at Gloucester.
 A Boston Braves game against the Chicago Cubs was called during the storm.

-The storm filled in a former waterway between Winthrop's Point Shirley neighborhood and Boston's Deer Island with sand and other natural earth minerals, creating an additional common border between Winthrop and Boston transforming Deer Island at the peninsula's southern tip into an island by name only.
+The storm filled in a former waterway between Winthrop's Point Shirley neighborhood and Boston's Deer Island with sand and dirt, creating an additional common border between Winthrop and Boston transforming Deer Island at the peninsula's southern tip into an island by name only.